Date: March 23, 2023

 Add to your calendar

-The webinar, organised by WeProtect Global Alliance and UNICEF, will provide examples of the practical implementation of the Model National Response in the African continent, drawing on the experience of Kenya as a case study.
-This is the first of a series of webinars that will explore how the Model National Response has been put into practice in different regions of the world.
+The webinar, organised by WeProtect Global Alliance and UNICEF, provided examples of the practical implementation of the Model National Response in the African continent, drawing on the experience of Kenya as a case study.
+This was the first of a series of webinars exploring how the Model National Response has been put into practice in different regions of the world.

 Overview of the webinar

-Madam Rose Wanjiru Mwangi, Assistant Director Children’s Services, Department of Online Protection, Directorate of Children Services, the Ministry of Labour and Social Protection, will share how Kenya has used the Model National Response to inform their National Plan of action to Tackle Online Child Sexual Exploitation and Abuse in Kenya, the challenges they have encountered, and the lessons they have learnt.
+After that, Madam Rose Wanjiru Mwangi, Assistant Director Children’s Services, Department of Online Protection, Directorate of Children Services, the Ministry of Labour and Social Protection, shared how Kenya has used the Model National Response to inform their National Plan of action to Tackle Online Child Sexual Exploitation and Abuse in Kenya, the challenges they have encountered, and the lessons they have learnt.

-The presentations will be followed by a Q&A session.
+The presentations were followed by a Q&A session.